-1. Protection of high priority lands through perpetual conservation easements or public acquisitions.
+- Protection of high priority lands through perpetual conservation easements or public acquisitions.
 In portions of the UCFRB, wildlife habitat is threatened by development, primarily residential subdivision, and the conversion of native grasslands to crop production.
 Perpetual conservation measures can conserve large blocks of high priority habitats and maintain landscape connectivity, provide replacement of resources by offsetting future losses from development.
-Gaining access for wildlife-related recreational use is also important.
+Gaining access for wildlife-related recreational use is also important. - 2.
+The State may perform project development efforts for Priority Landscape Area Plans projects that the State determines may meet the established criteria.
 For most proposed easement or acquisition efforts included in this plan, significant project development efforts are still needed in order to accomplish such projects.
 This includes completion of natural resource inventories, other necessary due diligence, title work, and State appraisals for all potential easement/acquisition parcels.
 Unless otherwise indicated in this Plan, project development efforts for the proposed easement and acquisition efforts would be funded.
-However, a subsequent funding decision on project implementation would be subject of public comment, consideration by the Advisory Council and Trustee Restoration Council, and final approval by the Governor, as indicated in Section 6 on Restoration Plan Implementation.
+However, a subsequent funding decision on project implementation would be subject to public comment, consideration by the Advisory Council and Trustee Restoration Council, and final approval by the Governor, as well as any other necessary approvals required under state law, as indicated in Section 6 on Restoration Plan Implementation.
 The majority of terrestrial actions will fall under this category.

 2. Enhancement of riparian and wetland habitats to benefit wildlife by restoring habitat structure, processes, and functions.
 Riparian widths that provide sufficient protection for fisheries resources are generally not ideal for providing benefits to terrestrial wildlife species.
 Therefore, enhancement of riparian and adjacent native habitats extending over 300 feet from streams is recommended for terrestrial wildlife enhancement.
-Riparian enhancements include fencing livestock out of riparian areas, removal of nonnative vegetation, planting native trees or shrubs, and/or the implementation of grazing systems that reduce livestock impacts in riparian areas.
+Riparian enhancements include fencing livestock out of riparian areas, removal of nonnative vegetation, planting native trees or shrubs, and/or the implementation of grazing systems that reduce or eliminate livestock impacts in riparian areas.
 Along larger streams, removing unused barriers or diversions to restore the natural stream channel will help restore natural processes that enable the establishment and maintenance of riparian vegetation.
 In some tributaries and headwaters, restoration of beaver into suitable areas can improve riparian habitat condition and create wetlands that provide amphibian breeding sites, waterfowl brood rearing areas, and waterbird feeding sites.
-Pulling hayfields and agricultural fields away from riparian areas and wetlands provide larger buffers can enable expansion of riparian vegetation, and provide nesting cover for waterfowl.
+Pulling hayfields and agricultural fields away from riparian areas and wetlands provides larger buffers that can enable expansion of riparian vegetation and provide nesting cover for waterfowl.
 Wetlands can be enhanced in some places through the protection or enhancement of off-stream oxbow ponds, conversion of deeper water fishing ponds to shallow water wetlands, exclusion of livestock grazing, or restoration of previously drained wetlands by providing water.